types of porcelain tiles

 The term “Lappato” actually comes from the Italian word for “semi-polished”.
 The semi-polished tiles are the sweet spot between the shiny finish of fully polished tiles and the subtle look of matte tiles.

 During manufacturing, the surface is partially polished to create a subtle sheen that enhances the tile’s natural beauty without the full mirror-like effect of a completely polished tile.
-This partial polishing technique results in a surface that balances both shine and texture, providing an elegant yet practical option for various interior settings.

 Advantages:

 Offer a sophisticated look that reflects light beautifully, adding depth and dimension to any room.
-At the same time, their slight texture provides better slip resistance compared to fully polished tiles, making them safer for areas like bathrooms and kitchens.

 Common Uses: